danielbass37/Siligus/README.md

 # [Siligus.com](http://www.siligus.com) - Daniel Bass Portfolio

-A Windows 95-inspired portfolio website showcasing my work in Product Marketing, and a new hobby I picked up 3 days ago (23/03/2025).
+A Windows 95-inspired portfolio website showcasing my work in Product Marketing and the new hobby I picked up 3 (23/03/2025) days ago -
+Playing around with Cursor.

 ## About This Project